-Winter mulch is used to prevent alternate freezing and thawing of the soil and subsequent heaving of the plants out of the soil.
-Other benefits of mulching include help in controlling weeds and grass, protection from severe cold temperatures and help in keeping berries clean during harvest.
+Winter mulch is used to prevent alternate freezing and thawing of the soil that heaves plants out of the bed.
+Other benefits of mulching include improved control of weeds and grass, protection from severe cold temperatures, and cleaner berries at harvest.

 Kinds of mulches

 Many materials can be used for mulching; in Missouri the two most commonly used are straw and aged sawdust.
 Obtain straw shortly after wheat harvest.
-Loosen bales and soak with water.
-This and subsequent rains should germinate most of the grain before it is time to apply the straw.
+Loosen bales, and soak with water.
+This treatment along with rains that follow should germinate most of the grain before it is time to apply the straw.

 When to apply mulches